 30.1.
-If you do not pay all outstanding fees and charges to the university by the due date and you have not agreed with the University a revised payment timetable, you may be suspended by the University until such time as the fees and charges are paid in full.
-If the sum or any part thereof remains outstanding for more than 12 months, you will be automatically withdrawn from the University unless the University expressly agrees otherwise.
+If you do not pay all outstanding fees and charges to the university by the due date and you have not agreed with the University a revised payment timetable, you may be suspended by the University until such time as the

-30.2.
-No degree, diploma, or other qualification shall be conferred upon you if you have not fulfilled all academic-related financial obligations to the University.
+- 30.2.
+No degree, diploma, or other qualification shall be conferred upon you if you have not fulfilled all academic-related financial obligations to the University. - 30.3.

-30.3.
 You are not permitted to register with University for a programme of study (whether fresh or renewed) if you have any academic-related financial obligations to the University that are outstanding from a previous academic year or programme, including those that have accrued during a break in your studies or vacation.